Street navigators aim to mediate between protesters and police during Derek Chauvin trial in Minneapolis

 For three nights in a row, Scott Anderson sat with the parents of a 14-year-old boy who was gunned down and killed in south Minneapolis.
-He placed wood into a traditional Native American spirit fire meant to guide the teenager's spirit, and consoled his father as best he could.
+He placed wood into a traditional Native American spirit fire meant to guide the teenager's spirit and consoled the father as best he could.

 "He just saw his youngest son die, and I told him I only have one son and I have no idea what that feels like," Anderson said.
 "We sat and we talked and we cried, and I prayed with him."